 Specifically for NR NTN, an MBS service area in the 5GC may be denoted with an NR NTN Intended Service Area in combination with a TAI list and/or cell ID list, for instance to denote an area smaller than a cell and the AMF may provide the gNB with the MBS service area information as a TAI list, cell ID list, and/or MBS intended service area list as defined in TS 38.413 [15].
 The NR NTN Intended Service Area is used in NG-RAN to further restrict the MBS service area denoted by TAIs and/or cell IDs as defined in TS 38.300 [9].

+NOTE 1: The term “NR NTN Intended Service Area” used in the present specification denotes the “MBS Intended Service Area List” as defined in TS 38.413 [15] and TS 38.331 [28], and as also used in TS 38.300 [9].

 Based on local configuration (e.g. related to the received geographical area from an AF), the NEF may determine that an MBS session is targeting a NR NTN network and may be configured to include the NR NTN Intended Service Area derived from the geographical area information in an MBS service area, and to provide this information to the MB-SMF as part of the MBS session creation procedure (see clause 7.1.1.2) and the MB-SMF then forwards the MBS Service Area during MBS Session Start procedures for Broadcast (see clause 7.3.1) towards the AMF.
 The AMF provides the MBS service area information towards NG-RAN.
 NG-RAN delivers the NR NTN Intended Service Area to the UE, and the UE handles this information as specified in TS 38.331 [28].

-NOTE 1: It is recommended that based on service agreement the AF uses a geographic area in an encoding compatible with TS 38.413 [15] for NR NTN.
+NOTE 2: It is recommended that based on service agreement the AF uses a geographic area in an encoding compatible with TS 38.413 [15] for NR NTN.